destocot/authjs-practice-070804/NOTES.md

 65. Let's talk `allowDangerousEmailAccountLinking`

-66.1 show my logic with credentails vs the oauths
+66.1 show my logic with credentials vs the oauths

 66.2 deal with showing errors in case of not allowing it